Guinea Lynx :: Guinea Pig Heath Care

 How much should my guinea pig weigh?

-Every cavy is different.
+Every guinea pig is different.
 Veterinary reference books frequently cite adult weights of:

 These weights do not seem typical nor representative of pet guinea pigs.
-Male and female weights are often similar and overall weight is generally higher.
+Just like people, guinea pigs have different bone structures so what is a good weight for one guinea pig could be too little for another.
+Male and female weights are often similar and overall weight is generally higher for many pet guinea pigs.

-All three of the author's sows weigh(ed) more than the average cited above, ranging from +1000 grams to 1600 grams.
-See one year charts of the weights of several of Paulo's males and females (shown in ounces and grams) and Mel's one year chart of 3 female guinea pigs.
+Weights do vary widely.
+All three of the author's sows weigh(ed) more than the average cited in many medical books, ranging from +1000 grams to 1600 grams.
+While charts will not tell you what your individual guinea pig will weigh, they demonstrate the range of weights and progression as a guinea pig matures.
+Paulo contributed charts of the weights of several of his males and females (shown in ounces and grams) and Mel contributed a one year chart of 3 female guinea pigs.
 Mel's guinea pigs average about 1200 grams at one year.
 Paulo's males average slightly more than his females after one year.

 Paulo writes that of his 5 males and 5 females, all but 3 came to him at about 4 weeks of age.
 The first weight in the chart corresponds to week 0.
 One male arrived at about 11 weeks of age so his weight starts at week 11.
 One male and one female were born at his home, so age is precise.